treebeardtech/nbmake-action/README.md

 # nbmake-action

-GitHub Action for testing notebooks
 (repo renamed from 'treebeard').

+**What?** A GitHub Action for testing notebooks, runs them from top-to-bottom

+**Why?** To raise the quality of scientific material through better automation

+**Who is this for?** Scientists/Developers who have written docs in notebooks and want to CI test them after every commit

 ## Functionality